 Suffice to say I’ve bought various cat litters and have discovered what works best for our household.

-As the name suggests, this type of litter clumps around the deposits, making them easy to scoop up.
+As the name suggests, clumping litter clumps around the deposits, making them easy to scoop up.
 Because you only have to remove the clumps, it can be more cost effective as this litter will last longer than a non-clumping litter.

 If you have a very young kitten in your care, avoid clumping litter as they can ingest it.
 Wait until they’re at least a couple of months old and know the tray is not their food bowl!